jonzarecki/openai-deep-research-mcp/README.md

 ### Quick Setup Outline
 1. Install the package using ``pip`` or ``npx``.
-2. Export the environment variables shown below (API key, vector store ID, etc.).
+2. Set ``OPENAI_API_KEY`` and any optional variables shown below.
+3. Add the server entry to your ``mcp.json`` so clients like Cursor can launch it automatically.
-3. Run ``deep-research-mcp`` to start the server or call the tools from Python.
+4. Run ``deep-research-mcp`` to start the server or call the tool from Python.

 You can also run the server via `npx` without installing system wide:
 ```bash